-The progressive ministers from the surrounding towns and villages cannot stand it that Rev. De Cock attracts so many people.
+The progressive ministers from the surrounding towns and villages can't stand it that Rev de Cock attracts so many people.
 Their own church members are leaving them.
 They grow jealous and full of malice and hatred.
-True, Rev. De Cock receives many friends, but gets even more enemies!
+True, Rev de Cock receives many friends but gets even more enemies!
 The people travelling weekly to Ulrum are teased and ridiculed.
-Some compose nasty songs about them such as: 'Johnny's travelling to Pastor Cock...'
+Some compose nasty songs about them, such as: 'Johnny's travelling to Pastor Cock...'
 This single sentence shows a world of hatred and venom.

-All this clearly shows that there are still many people who long for the pure preaching of the Word.
+All this clearly shows that many people still long for the pure preaching of the Word.
 For that, they brave the scorn of their fellow villagers and travel many hours.
 But that is not all.